PNNL-CompBio/spammR/README.md

 ```

-### 2. Run differential expression comparing "Islet" and "NonIslet" samples and return a SpatialExperiment object containing results from differential expression, along with all that was present in the input SpatialExperiment object
+### 2. Run differential expression comparing "Islet" and "NonIslet" samples.
 ``` r
 diffex_spe <-spatialDiffEx(spe_singleImg,category_col ='IsletStatus',compare_vals=c('Islet','NonIslet'))
 ```
+The output is a SpatialExperiment object containing results from differential expression, along with all that was present in the input SpatialExperiment object

 ## basic example code
 ```